KexinGAO42/leetcode_craker/README.md

    - Set: if we only need to track one node is visited or not (two status)
    - List: if we need to track one node is visited (1), not visited (0) and being visited in current dfs (-1) (three status)
      - e.g. find a cycle in the graph [207.Course Schedule (Medium)](https://leetcode.com/problems/course-schedule/); [210 Course Schedule II (Medium)](https://leetcode.com/problems/course-schedule-ii/description/)
-   - Binary tree doesn't need visited trackoį-0p∏¸
+   - Binary tree doesn't need visited track
 3. **Define main function to ensure what we want our dfs do:**
    - If the input structure has multiple components (disconnected graphs or trees, diffrent grid in matrix), make sure to visit all components.
 4. **Define base cases to ensure the recursion terminates correctly:**